Haipeng-Chen/RL4IM-Contingency/README.md

 ```

 #### RL validation (find the best checkpoint)
+The training results will be stored under the directory `results/rl4im/sacred/xx` where `xx` is the id of one running of the experiment.
 This step is to find the optimal checkpoint from the validation results.
-You can use the script validate.ipynb, where you need to specify the runs number.
+You can use the script `notebooks/validation.ipynb`, where you need to specify the runs id `xx`.
 We will try to upgrade in the next version with an end-to-end pipeline.

 #### RL test

 After finding the best check point via the validation process above, you are ready to run the test!
 An example of RL test is also given in `multi_run.sh`

 It will load the model with the max step by default.
-If you want to load the specified model, add `load_step=OPT`, where OPT is the one you find using the validation process above.
+If you want to load the specified model, add `load_step=#OPT`, where `#OPT` is the optimal checkpoint you find using the validation process above.

 #### Run CHANGE baseline